 BMC offers no women-specific geometry models or components such as shorter cranks, narrower handlebars and saddles.
 This will result in any female riders needing to budget extra to perform these upgrades aftermarket.
 For models which use an integrated and proprietary stem and handlebar system, such as the Timemachine Road, this will no doubt be a costly exercise.

-Scroll down to see Cyclingnews’ roundup of BMC road, TT/Tri and gravel bikes available to buy for 2020.
+Scroll down to see Cyclingnews’ roundup of BMC road, TT/Tri and gravel bikes available to buy.

 Light, fast and aggressive, the Teammachine is BMC’s ultimate race machine